 The Math with Confidence series will eventually cover kindergarten through sixth grade.
-Courses for kindergarten and first grade are available as of spring 2021.
-The second-grade course should be available in the spring of 2022, with the next two courses following at a rate of one per year.
+Courses for kindergarten through second grade are available as of August 2022, with the next two courses following at a rate of one per year.

 These comprehensive math courses use hands-on, interactive lessons to help children learn math concepts and master their math facts.
 Each course has a full-color student workbook and a black-and-white instructor guide.

 While these are hands-on courses, they don’t require expensive manipulatives, and you will use many of the same manipulatives for both kindergarten and first grade.
 The instructor guides tell you how to put together your own math kit of manipulatives for each course.

 The manipulatives used for both kindergarten and first grade include pattern blocks, counters, coins, and 3” x 5” index cards.
 Kindergartners also need centimeter cubes (or squares), and first graders will need play-money bills, two packs of playing cards, two dice, a clock with hands, and a ruler.
 Second graders will use most of the same items as first graders, but they will also use base-ten blocks.
 I very much appreciate the gradual additions to the manipulatives used for each course since this helps keep the cost down.